bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 Hyperbolic space analogous to the n-dimensional sphere (which has constant positive curvature).
-This is very hard thing to visualize though because we're used to only imagining objects in Euclidean space -- not curved space.
+This is a very hard thing to visualize though because we're used to only imagining objects in Euclidean space -- not curved space.
-One to think about it is that when embedded into Euclidean space, every point is a `saddle point <https://en.wikipedia.org/wiki/Saddle_point>`__, still kind of hard to imagine.
+One way to think about it is that when embedded into Euclidean space, every point is a `saddle point <https://en.wikipedia.org/wiki/Saddle_point>`__... still kind of hard to imagine though.
-The real tough part is that even for the 2D hyperplane, we cannot embed it in 3D Euclidean space (`Hilbert's theorem <https://en.wikipedia.org/wiki/Hilbert%27s_theorem_(differential_geometry)>`__), so something's got to give.
+The real tough part is that even for the 2D hyperbolic plane, we cannot embed it in 3D Euclidean space (`Hilbert's theorem <https://en.wikipedia.org/wiki/Hilbert%27s_theorem_(differential_geometry)>`__), so something's got to give.